Turkish Airlines Economy Class Review: Is Economy Class on a Long Haul Flight WORTH it?

 The cool thing is you can get a Turkish Airlines free transit hotel (up to a 2 day stay) or a free city layover tour in Istanbul for qualifying layovers.
 It’s an either / or sort of thing.
 You cannot have both.

-As I had a 15 hour layover in Istanbul, I was able to qualify for a free hotel in Istanbul.
+As I had a 15 hour layover in Istanbul Airport, I was able to qualify for a free hotel in Istanbul.

-3 Things I disliked about flying Turkish Airlines Economy Class
+Things I Hated About Flying Turkish Airlines Economy Class

 How does Turkish Airlines economy really perform for long haul flights?
 In reviewing Turkish Airlines, I got to realizing the bells and whistles mask the larger holes in the Turkish air long haul flight experience.